 Speaking of which, brownfield allows us to gradually transition native apps into cross-platform ones feature by feature, screen by screen, without rewriting the app from scratch.
 We can integrate new inclusive cross-platform components into a working app and replace its existing native or React pieces one by one.
 What’s the best here, common cross-platform features work the same on all platforms with negligible impact on performance.

-You need to be aware that the whole process takes longer than rewriting an app from scratch as in the case of the greenfield approach.
+When you migrate adopting a brownfield approach, you need to be aware that the whole process takes longer than rewriting an app from scratch as in the case of the greenfield approach.
 In brownfield, you will have to use the knowledge about the native platform from which you are migrating from and the architecture of the whole product to know how to “plug” into this architecture or create some bindings between the architecture and the migrated part.

 Also, during the migration, it may be necessary to share some data between React Native and native which also may cost you much work and effort.
 Whereas, when it comes to the features map - it’s more like a “nice-to-have” that allows to rewrite new screens incrementally rather than a necessary part of the plan.
 With this approach the map, or documentation, can even be created incrementally alongside the migration, but prior to dev work.

 To sum up the main differences, with the brownfield approach the changes are smaller and the whole process takes longer when compared to greenfield, but the risk of bugs and errors is much smaller and they are easier to find and fix during rewriting the screens.

 Brownfield - pros & cons

 Wrapping up all the pros and cons of brownfield software development: